bennychen2004181026/Coder-Academy-Assignment-T2A1-A/README.md

 DBMS is the database program that  employs methods of indexing, hoarding, retrieving, and running queries on data.
 It offers a user interface to manager and modified the data with its database engine and schema.
 It also allows other program to manager data with help from DBMS.

 Base on different standards, DBMS are categorized into relational, distributed, hierarchical, object-oriented, and network type.
-And MySQL is one of relational database management systems (RDBMS).
+And MySQL is one of `relational database management systems` `(RDBMS)`.
 It has the following pros and cons:

 Pros

 1. Practicability
 Among many choices of relational database, some higher end products like Sql Server and Oracle are complicated and of industry level and requires professional training to operate with.
 Some lower end products such as light weight or embeddable database like SQLite are running with little to no integration or configuration overhead.
 &nbsp;
 MySQL balances both side.
 It has rich features and ease of use at the same time.
 It’s been tested with a wide range of different compilers and working on numerous platforms like Oracle Linux, Canonical and Various Linux.For ease of use, you can use command line to deal with most of the tasks.
-The utility mysqldump is useful and not difficult to implement with when you try to import and export data.
+The utility mysql dump is useful and not difficult to implement with when you try to import and export data.
 Due to the simply and compact architecture of the database in MySQL, you don’t need to spend massive of time to learn how to use it with command line.Clients are provided for almost all programming languages.
 &nbsp;
 2. Open source
 MySql is free to use and you can tailor its source code to meet your needs.
 It can reduce some cost on implementing your projects.